Transactions and Claims

 FastSet: A Parallel Settlement Engine

 VSL is designed with the FastSet protocol in mind—a model for scalable, concurrent settlement of verifiable claims.
-While the devnet currently supports only a subset of this design (e.g. payments and account state updates), future versions aim to expand toward the full FastSet architecture.
+While the devnet currently supports only partially this design (e.g., payments and account state updates), future versions aim to expand toward the complete FastSet architecture.

-FastSet requires that weak independence holds between claims issued by different accounts.
-This means that if two such claims are individually valid, then:
+FastSet requires claims issued by different accounts to be in a so-called weak independence relation.
+This means that for any two such individually valid claims:

 It must be valid to apply both claims together